fazlerabbi37/fazlerabbi37.github.io/source/blogs/osmosis_cheat_sheet.rst

 osmosis Cheat Sheet
 ===================
-A quick reference of osmosis.
+A quick reference to osmosis.

 Populate a PostgreSQL database with pbf
 ---------------------------------------